-Page 2 of 2 - The move is part of the university's master plan that could include upgrading current living areas or tearing them down and building new ones, Mohammadi said.
+The move is part of the university's master plan that could include upgrading current living areas or tearing them down and building new ones, Mohammadi said.

 "We're doing an assessment now to decide if we will demolish and rebuild or renovate," he said.
 "We're looking at all options."